lupyuen/lupyuen.github.io/src/rust3.md

     Yeah it's tough work but it needs to be done...

-    — Some folks think it's the right time to explore [__Memory-Safe Programming in Rust__](TODO)
+    — Some folks are urging us to explore [__Memory-Safe Programming in Rust__](TODO)

-    — Devs among us might already be coding __Rust Apps and Rust Drivers__ for NuttX?
+    — NuttX Devs among us might already be coding __Rust Apps and Rust Drivers__ for NuttX?
 (We know of one Corporate User of NuttX that's very keen on Rust)

-    — So we're helpfully drafting the __Standards and Guidelines__ for folks already coding Rust in NuttX
+    — So we're helpfully drafting the [__Standards and Guidelines__](https://github.com/apache/nuttx/issues/11907) for folks already coding Rust in NuttX

 1.  _Learning Rust looks difficult.
 Any other way to write Memory-Safe Apps?_